• Volunteering project where older volunteers (normally but not exclusively aged 50+) support other older people, or people with a disability

 Handyperson Organiser (Stirlingshire & Clackmannanshire)

-Get in touch if you’re interested in volunteering or would like to refer someone to this programme.
+If you’re interested in volunteering or would like to refer someone to this programme.

 Contact the team